When Stochastic Rewards Reduce to Deterministic Rewards in Online Bipartite Matching: Main Results

 By linearity of expectation, we have

 The RHS above gives an alternate way to evaluate the objective where \emph{we get a reward equal to the expected reward of the edge whenever we make a match (regardless of success/failure)}.
-In this interpretation, the rewards are deterministic but the success/failure of resources is still stochastic.
+In this interpretation, the rewards are deterministic but the successes/failures of resources are still stochastic.

 In the following lemma, we use a generalization of the notion of value preserving distributions over instances of $b$-matching with unknown budgets.
 The notion of value preservation is well defined only for algorithms that work for the stochastic rewards problem as well as the $b$-matching with unknown budgets problem.
-Note that \alg\ is one such algorithm. \begin{lemma} There exists a value preserving distribution over instances of $b$-matching with unknown budgets for each instance of the stochastic rewards problem with probabilities $p_{it}=p_i$. \end{lemma} \begin{proof} Let $\nu$ be an arbitrary instance of stochastic rewards with graph $G=(I,T,E)$, vertex weights $\{r_i\}_{i\in I}$, and decomposable probabilities.
-For every resource $i\in I$, consider independent Bernoulli random variables $\{s_i\}_{i\in I}$ such that $s_i=1$ w.p.\ $p_i$.
+Note that \alg\ is one such algorithm. \begin{lemma} There exists a value preserving distribution over instances of $b$-matching with unknown budgets for each instance of the stochastic rewards problem where all edges incident on the same resource have identical success probability. \end{lemma} \begin{proof} Let $\nu$ be an arbitrary instance of stochastic rewards with graph $G=(I,T,E)$, vertex weights $\{r_i\}_{i\in I}$, and success probability $p_i$ for every edge incident on $i\in I$.
+Consider independent Bernoulli random variables $\{s_i\}_{i\in I}$ such that $s_i=1$ w.p.\ $p_i$.
 For every $i$, we \emph{sequentially} draw $m$ ($=|T|$) independent samples from $s_i$ and let $k_i$ be the index of the first sample that has value 1, with $k_i$ set to $m+1$ when all the samples are 0.
 The probability that $k_i=k$ is $p_i(1-p_i)^{k-1}$.

+Using the values of these random variables we can generate a sample of $\nu$ as follows.
+For any given resource $i$, when $i$ is matched for the $k$-th time, the match succeeds if the $k$-th independent sample of $s_i$ equals 1 and fails otherwise.
+On this sample path, $i$ is successfully matched if it is matched to $k_i$ arrivals.
+Given a realization of $\{k_i\}_{i\in I}$, consider the instance of $b$-matching with resources $I$, arrivals $T$ (in the same order), edge set $E$, vertex weights $r_ip_i\,\, \forall i\in I$ and budgets $b_i=k_i\,\, \forall i\in I$.
+The randomness in $\{k_i\}_{i\in I}$ makes the budgets initially unknown to an algorithm and induces a distribution over instances of the $b$-matching problem.
+Using the alternative way to compute the objective for stochastic rewards (recall \eqref{alternate}), we have that the transformation is value preserving.